Minnesota Wildflowers

 Leaves and stem: Leaf attachment: alternate Leaf type: compound

-[photo of leaves] Leaves are compound with 3 to 6 leaflet pairs and a branched tendril at the tip.
+[photo of leaves] Leaves are compound with 3 to 6 leaflet pairs and a branched tendril at the tip, the compound leaves alternately attached along the stem and the leaf stalks distinctly arching.
 Leaflets are 1 to 2 inches long and about half as wide, oval to elliptic, narrowed at both ends.
-A pair of leafy appendages (stipules) nearly as large as the leaflets attend the leaves at the axil; they resemble a pair of stalkless, opposite arrowhead-shaped leaves.
+A pair of leafy appendages (stipules) nearly as large as the leaflets attend the leaves at the base of the leaf stalk; they resemble a pair of stalkless, opposite arrowhead-shaped leaves.
 Stems are angled and unbranched, with multiple stems arising from rhizomatous root system, forming dense clumps.

 Notes:

 Beach Pea is a circumboreal species and can be found along the Pacific coast of North America and throughout parts of Asia and Europe.
 In Minnesota it is mostly restricted to Superior's north shore with a few inland locations.
-The only pea type flower it can be mistaken for is the widely distributed Veiny Pea, L. venosus, whose flowers are nearly identical.
-The biggest distinctions are Veiny Pea is a much less compact grower, typically to 3 feet tall with more than 10 flowers in a cluster and much smaller stipules with acutely angled tips.
+Its low growth, arching branches and deep pinkish purple flowers are easily recognizable; the only pea type flower it can be mistaken for is the widely distributed Veiny Pea, Lathyrus venosus, whose flowers are nearly identical, but Veiny Pea is a much larger plant, typically to 3 feet tall with more than 10 flowers in a cluster and much smaller stipules with acutely angled tips.
 Veiny Pea can be found in a variety of habits throughout much of the state.
 Beach Pea would be an interesting species to try in a sandier garden site though probably would not perform well in hot locations.
-This species has 2 varieties (or subspecies, depending on which reference you look at).
-Var. maritimus, which also goes by Lathyrus maritimus var. glaber, is overall hairless and the species found in Minnesota and the Great Lakes region.
+There are at least two subspecies (or varieties, depending on the reference) of Lathyrus japonicus but they are poorly documented.
+The species in Minnesota is subsp. maritimus, formerly known as Lathyrus maritimus var. glaber.

 • Prairie Restorations - Bringing people together with the land